Galgamins/QWEST/README.md

 #### SmoothCam  -for 3rd person players-
 - Presets
   - Load Preset
-    There are two presets available for you to use.
-Try them both and see which one you prefer!
+    There are three presets available for you to use.
+Try them out and see which one you prefer!
 - Compatibility
   - Archery Gameplay Overhaul: Enabled
   - Only this one needs to be enabled!